|How do I request a police report?

 If your vehicle is on a mandatory 30 - day impound, you must wait 30 days from the impound date and then obtain the vehicle release form.

-- How do I pay for a parking citation?
+How do I challenge a parking ticket?

 - Anaheim West Tower - 201 S Anaheim Blvd, Anaheim CA 92805 - 1st Floor, Collections Department.